Iterative Singular Tube Hard Thresholding Algorithms for Tensor Recovery: Numerical Experiments

 The second application for tensor recovery we show here is color image inpainting.
 Notice that color images naturally have three-dimensional tensor structures with the third dimension specifying the number of color channels.
 Assume that a RGB color image $\cX\in\mathbb{R}^{n_1\times n_2\times 3}$ with $n_1\times n_2$ pixels is contaminated by Gaussian noise with missing pixel intensities.
 Since the tubal rank of $\cX$ is no greater than each dimension, we consider the following color image inpainting model

-Although it can be reformulated as a linear map from $\mathbb{R}^{n_1\times n_2\times n_3}$ to $\mathbb{R}^M$, we express $\cP$ implicitly, which is implemented by extracting entries in $\Omega$.
-Here we compare the proposed Algorithm.~\ref{alg:TIHT} with two popular color image inpainting methods: (1) Coherence Transport based Inpainting (CTI) \cite{bornemann2007fast} with Matlab command \verb"inpaintCoherent"; (2) EXemplar-based inpainting in Tensor filling order (EXT) \cite{criminisi2004region,le2013hierarchical} with the Matlab command \verb"inpaintExemplar".
+Although it can be reformulated as a linear map from $\mathbb{R}^{n_1\times n_2\times n_3}$ to $\mathbb{R}^M$, we express $\cP$ implicitly, which is implemented by extracting entries in {$\Lambda$}.
+Here we compare the proposed Algorithm ~\ref{alg:TIHT} with two popular color image inpainting methods: (1) Coherence Transport based Inpainting (CTI) \cite{bornemann2007fast} with Matlab command \verb"inpaintCoherent"; (2) EXemplar-based inpainting in Tensor filling order (EXT) \cite{criminisi2004region,le2013hierarchical} with the Matlab command \verb"inpaintExemplar".

 To start with, we create a synthetic color image, i.e., checkerboard image, with size $128\times 128\times 3$ and tubal rank 2.
 Note that the three color channels have different intensities.
 The observed image is then obtained by occluding all the pixels from a square of size $80\times 80$ in the center of the image.
 In Figure~\ref{fig:exp2_syn}, we show the observed image with occlusions and our result.
 Figure~\ref{fig:exp2_con} contains the plots for the recovery error and the objective function values versus the iteration number in the Algorithm~\ref{alg:TIHT}.
 One can see that our algorithm can achieve $10^{-4}$ for the recovery accuracy within 150 iterations while the other two comparing methods yield large errors $\geq 10^{-2}$.
+Notice that both CTI and EXT are based on exploiting the local image patch similarity while potentially skipping or putting less weight on preserving global repetitive patterns.
+They may struggle or fail when applied to fill large holes.
+In contrast, our algorithm prioritizes global similarity using the low tubal-rank data representation and performs better for this task.
+When the ground truth data has a relatively large tubal rank, Algorithm~\ref{alg:TIHT} will still converge to a decent result but very slowly.
+In the worst scenario when $r=\min\{n_1,n_2\}$, it behaves similar to gradient descent and $\cH_r$ takes no effect.